General Resort Information

 When checking in it is best to have your reservation confirmation sheet to avoid the hassle of looking you up by name.

-Once you have checked in, your resort ID card will allow you to use the card-activated entrance adjacent to the kiosk, eliminating the need to speak to someone each time you enter the resort property.
+Once you have checked in, your Magic Band will allow you to use the card-activated entrance adjacent to the kiosk, eliminating the need to speak to someone each time you enter the resort property.
 Also at check-in you will receive a Parking Pass for your car that will enable you to get free Disney Theme Park parking.

 Can I buy Passes To The Parks?